 I. Purpose: The purpose of this Memorandum of Understanding (MOU) is to establish a framework for coordination and partnering to leverage and share resources and investments in support of each organization's mutual goals.
-The United States (U.S.) Department of Veterans Affairs (VA) Veterans Health Administration (VHA) and the U.S. Department of Health and Human Services (HHS) Indian Health Service (IHS) recognize the sovereign status of tribal governments and value the important role that both tribal governments and Urban Indian Organization (UIOs) have in the delivery of health care services to American Indian and Alaska Native (Al/AN) Veterans.
-Accordingly, the VHA and the IHS recognize the value of tribal input into the policies, programs, and services that effect Al/AN Veterans.
-Although this MOU may serve as an agreement between two Federal agencies, both agencies commit to engaging in communication, collaboration, Tribal Consultation and Urban Confer consistent with their respective policies, applicable statutes, regulations, and Executive Order(s).
+The United States (U.S.) Department of Veterans Affairs (VA) Veterans Health Administration (VHA) and the U.S. Department of Health and Human Services (HHS) Indian Health Service (IHS) recognize and respect the sovereign status of tribal governments and the important role that tribal governments and Urban Indian Organizations have in the delivery of health care services to American Indian and Alaska Native (Al/AN) Veterans.
+Accordingly, VHA and IHS recognize the value of tribal input into the policies, programs and services that effect Al/AN Veterans.
+Although this MOU may serve as an agreement between two Federal agencies, both agencies commit to engaging in communication, collaboration, Tribal Consultation, and Urban Confer consistent with their respective policies, applicable statutes, regulations, and Executive Order(s).

-With full delegated authority of the VA and HHS Secretaries to do so, the VHA and the IHS enter into this MOU to facilitate a broad range of collaboration between the agencies that will allow for the development of additional agreements around specific activities.
-This MOU recognizes the importance of coordinated and cohesive effort on a national scope, while acknowledging that implementation of such efforts may require local adaptation through a local MOU1 to meet the needs of individual Veterans and their families, as well as local VHA, IHS, Tribal Health Programs2 (THPs), and UIOs3.
+With full delegated authority of VA and HHS Secretaries, VHA and IHS enter into this MOU to provide authority for a broad range of collaboration and resource sharing between the agencies that facilitates development of additional agreements around specific activities.
+This MOU recognizes the importance of coordinated and cohesive efforts on a national scope, while acknowledging that implementation of such efforts requires local adaptation through an agreement to meet the needs of individual Veterans and their families, as well as any local VHA, IHS, Tribal Health Program (THP), and Urban Indian Organization (UIO).

 II.
 Authority: The Indian Health Care Improvement Act, 25 U.S.C.
 Sections 1645, 1647; 38 U.S.C.
-Sections 523(a), 6301-6307, 8153
+Sections 523(a), 6301-6307, 8153.